 For the dad with style right down to his toes: Southern Scholar Sock Subscription

 We are such big fans of this indie company that sends the most fabulous dress socks each month!
 Liz’s partner has been a subscriber for a year and loves every pair he’s received, plus customer service rocks.

 Alternately, check out the Society Socks subscription box, with each shipment including pairs that are a little more whimsical — think more pineapples and lions, fewer simple stripes.They also give back one pair to people in need for each one purchased.
 (From $57 for 3 months)

-For the foodie dad who’s missing local restaurants: Mantry artisan food subscription box
+For the foodie dad: Mantry artisan food subscription box

 ($75/every other month, Mantry)

-If he’s missing nights trying out new restaurants in town like we are, I think a Mantry crate would be a fun subscription gift for Dad.
+If he’s loves trying new foods, I think a Mantry crate would be a fun subscription gift for Dad.
 Every two months, he gets six amazing food products from indie purveyors across America, all packaged in a cool reusable wooden crate.
 It’s filled with the kinds of small-label treats you might find at a favorite indie spot, like delicious spreads, artisanal sauces for meats, and fancy snacks.
-I’d serve up some of the snacks as special appetizers before dinner, like we’d have if we were dining out.
-And since they send recipe ideas too, we can even create that farm-to-table restaurant feel at home.

 Also, be sure to check out our post on 16 fabulous gourmet gift boxes for every kind of dad, should he be partial to cookies, bourbon, fancy teas, or vegan treats.